Polska / śląskie

 Legend names the Szwajger Family as the first Jewish family in Czeladź.
 They had permission to keep a shop but could not settle in the town.
 Other sources however say that the first Jewish citizen of Czeladź was Nachum Alter from Wolbrom, known as Nachum Alter Czeladzer or simply the Old Chołtyk (he lived in 6 Rynek Street).
 In the next years the following families arrived in the town: the Fromers, Szwajcers, Klajners, Bermans, Rechnics, Sztrochlics, and Fiszmans.
 The first confirmed mention of Jews in Czeladź stems from the year 1835 – a note in the records of the Registry Office of Będzin from 5 May 1835, which confir

 Miłosz Gudra /

-In 1655 the Swedes destroyed the town.
-In 1790 the Duchy of Siewierz was incorporated and, by the same token, Czeladź was annexed to the Polish-Lithuanian Commonwealth.
+In 1655, the town was destroyed by Swedish troops.
+In 1790, the Duchy of Siewierz (including Czeladź) was incorporated into the Polish-Lithuanian Commonwealth.
 Two years later, King Stanisław August Poniatowski made Czeladź a free town with a new coat of arms.
-From 1795 onwards, as a result of the third partition of Poland, the town found itself in the Prussian annexed territory, and from 1807 in the Duchy of Warsaw.
+In 1795, following the Third Partition of Poland, the town was annexed by Prussia and then, in 1807, became part of the Duchy of Warsaw.

-In 1815, following the sessions of the Congress of Vienna, the town was annexed to the Kingdom of Poland under the rule of Czarist Russia.
-In 1870, the Czarist authorities deprived Czeladź of its town privileges.
-Hard coal deposits were discovered in the second half of the 19th century and their extraction started in 1879.
+In 1815, in accordance with the agreements of the Congress of Vienna, the town was incorporated into Russian-controlled Congress Poland.
+In 1870, the tsarist authorities deprived Czeladź of its town privileges, but the settlement did not fall into ruin thanks to hard coal deposits discovered in the area in the second half of the 19th centu